ArkShocer/PHP-MYSQL-AJAX-Live-Data-Search/README.md

-# Ajax-PHP-Live-Data-Search
+## Ajax-PHP-Live-Data-Search
-PHP Live Data Search with a Database - visit DEMO
+PHP Live Data Search with a Database

+AJAX Live Search is a jQuery plugin / PHP search form that searches and displays the result as you type.

+### Getting started with Ajax Live Search

+1. **Copy** the folders including **bootstrap, js, and theme** to your project.

+2. Be sure to **check** the **fetch.php** for your **database and Table** configuration!

+You can easaly change the css by replacing the **bootstrap.css** to an other Bootstrap css for this I'm using Lumen from *https://bootswatch.com/* for this repository